kqceeli/kqceeli.github.io/_pages/about.md

   <section class="vision-box">
     <h2>Research Vision</h2>
     <p>
-      My long-term vision is to help establish a new paradigm for geotechnical engineering in which mechanics provides the foundation, computation provides the scale, data provides the evidence, and uncertainty provides the language for decision-making.
-I believe the future of geotechnics will be shaped by researchers who can move fluently across physical understanding, computational intelligence, and real engineering impact.
+      I envision a new generation of geotechnical engineering in which physical insight, computational intelligence, and uncertainty reasoning are developed as a unified framework.
+      The goal is not only to predict ground behaviour more accurately, but also to explain predictions, evaluate confidence, and support decisions that matter for infrastructure safety and resilience.
     </p>
   </section>